 - information and communication technology (ICT) capital investment process service

-2. The Audit and risk committee member scheme establishes a list of prequalified independent chairs and members who can be appointed by Chief Executives to serve on audit and risk committees of NSW Government agencies and statutory corporations.
+Establishes a list of prequalified independent chairs and members who can be appointed by Chief Executives to serve on audit and risk committees of NSW Government agencies and statutory corporations.

-3. The Executive search scheme offers a panel of prequalified executive search providers to assist NSW Government agencies and statutory corporations to engage external expertise.
+Offers a panel of prequalified executive search providers to assist NSW Government agencies and statutory corporations to engage external expertise.

-4. The Consultants in construction scheme covers the following categories:
+The Consultants in construction scheme

 See the list of all NSW Government prequalification schemes.